michaeljm116/axiomo/notes/Axiomo/Kanban.md

 ## TODO

-- [ ] Selectable UI System
-- [ ] Actually Attack n stuff
+- [ ] Make Characters Not Starts in the walls
-- [ ] UI - Press wasd TO GO ONE SPACE
+- [ ] Get the level size corrected
-- [ ] Allow for Multiple Moves per turn
+- [ ] Fix the beginning bee jump
 - [ ] Fix Bee Model
 - [ ] Shrink Bee size
-- [ ] Fix the beginning bee jump
+- [ ] Beginning Middle End Loop
 - [ ] Correct The Character Rotations
-- [ ] Get the level size corrected
-- [ ] Make Characters Not Starts in the walls
 - [ ] Some Kind of Bee UI ?
 - [ ] Some Kind of Weapons UI
 - [ ] Some Kind of Abilities UI